uNetworking/uTracker/README.md

 ![](Without%20Redis.png)

 Producers send directly to the uWS instances and use only a simple bookkeeping node, MasterNode, for keeping track of available uWS instances.
 Compared with Redis, MasterNode does not receive any significant traffic - it merely keeps track of online uWS instances.

+## Reducing internal traffic
+Even though the source(s) and uWS instaces communicate over internal LAN, one can still reduce unnecessary traffic.
+Because the uWS instances are directly connected to the source(s), the two parts can exchange subscription lists.
+By doing so, the source(s) can know which uWS instance(s) it should send a publish to.
+This is an optimization that really only makes sense for large amounts of uWS instances as it is typically not a problem sending LAN traffic to a handful endpoints.